EigenPro/EigenPro-tensorflow/README.md

 f, scale = utils.asm_eigenpro_f(... , in_rkhs=True)
 ```
 Here flag in\_rkhs indicates if the calculation is for PSGD (infinite dimension RKHS) or SGD (finite dimension vector space).
+The function will use truncated randomized SVD (for small dataset) or Nystrom based SVD (for large dataset) to calcualte the approximate top eigensystem of the covariance.

-Note that the optimizer should only be called through a model, such like
+Note that the optimizer should be connected to a Keras model,
 ```
 model.compile(loss='mse', optimizer=PSGD(...), metrics=['accuracy'])
 ```